afids/afids-protocol-old/content/docs/afids_protocol/nhp_protocol.md

 **Description:** R olfactory sulcal fundus <br>
 **Acronym:** ROSF

-* Jump to Genu of Corpus Collosum (#19).
+* This fiducial is close to the genu of the corpus collosum (#19).
-* Ensuring the view is on the right side of the brain, scroll back and forth in the sagittal view until you find the most anterior aspect of genu on the right hemisphere.
-(Typically before Genu becomes continuous with other white matter structures).
+* Scroll back and forth in the sagittal view until you find the most anterior aspect of genu on the right hemisphere.
+(Typically before genu becomes continuous with other white matter structures).
+Note: ensure you are on the appropriate hemisphere (in this case the right).
-* Monitoring the axial view proceed ventral until the fundas is reached.
-Verify using the coronal view.
-* Sulcal fundus = at depth of sulcus and boundary of gray matter-white matter
+* In the coronal view, verify that the point is placed at the sulcal fundus (i.e. at the depth of sulcus and at the boundary of gray matter-white matter).
-* Posterior and most superior portion visible on axial slice
+* Note: One helpful pointer is to consider the olfactory sulcal fundus relative to the anterior skull base.
+This feature is much easier to place in humans because the anterior skull base is flat, while in macaques the skull base in angled (in an anterosuperior to posterioinferior direction).

 <a href="../img/nhp/31_ROSF.png" target="_blank">![](../img/nhp/31_ROSF.png)</a>